Achievable logoAchievable logo

 General characteristics

-Whether a bond investor is a person like you or an institution, investors take the role of a bank when a bond is issued.
-Issuers tend to initially offer bonds at their face value, also known as par.
+Whether a bond investor is an individual or an institution, the investor takes the role of a bank when a bond is issued: the investor lends money, and the issuer borrows it.
+Issuers often initially offer bonds at their face value, also called par.
 Over the life of the bond, the issuer (borrower) pays the investor (lender; creditor) interest, typically in semi-annual (twice-a-year) payments.
-At the end of the bond, also known as its maturity, the issuer makes one last interest payment and repays the face (par) value.
-This is how the average bond works, but there are always exceptions.
-In the following chapters, we’ll learn about specific types of bonds and how they function.
+At the end of the bond’s life, called its maturity, the issuer makes one final interest payment and repays the face (par) value.

 Definitions